 At Funding Circle investors lend money directly to small and medium sized businesses.
 The business must make repayments each month to repay investors.

-Funding Circle typically takes personal guarantees, and in some instances asset security, from directors on loans to provide further comfort to investors that in the event that the borrower is unable to make repayments on the loan, there is security which can be enforced.
+Funding Circle typically takes personal guarantees, and in some instances asset security, from shareholders on loans to provide further comfort to investors that in the event that the borrower is unable to make repayments on the loan, there is security which can be enforced.

-At Funding Circle, we can take three forms of security: a director’s personal guarantee, a charge across all a company’s assets (an all asset security agreement/a debenture), or a security on a specific asset (asset backed security).
+At Funding Circle, we can take three forms of security: a shareholder’s personal guarantee, a charge across all a company’s assets (an all asset security agreement/a debenture), or a security on a specific asset (asset backed security).
 The security taken is dependent on a range of factors including the size and purpose of the loan.

 As with all guarantees or security, Funding Circle cannot guarantee that all your loan will be recovered in the event of default of a borrower.

-This form of security is a guarantee from the Director/s of the business taking the loan out.
-In this document, the Directors personally guarantee that if their business can’t repay the loan, they will personally repay it.
+This form of security is a guarantee from the Shareholder/s of the business taking the loan out.
+In this document, the Shareholders personally guarantee that if their business can’t repay the loan, they will personally repay it.
 Funding Circle Trustee Limited, a wholly owned subsidiary of Funding Circle Limited, will pursue the guarantors if the business cannot repay the loan for whatever reason.
 It is important to remember, that even with a personal guarantee, your capital is at risk.

 Businesses that refuse to give personal guarantees when required by us cannot borrow through Funding Circle.